 On the afternoon of April 14, G7 leaders met virtually in response to the Iranian missile attack on Israel the evening before.
 They issued a statement with six commitments, four on Iran and two on the crisis in Gaza.
 They identified two shocks, one on "Iran's direct and unprecedented attack against Israel" and the second on "the crisis in Gaza."
-This was the second special summit that G7 leaders held in the first three and a half months of 2024.

-The G7 Leaders' Statement on Synthetic Drug Threats on April 29
+G7 Leaders' Statement on Synthetic Drug Threats on April 29